Our Light-Duty Truck Brake Repair & Maintenance Services

 Symptoms of Worn Out or Malfunctioning Disc Brakes

 Disc brakes will generally last anywhere from 30 to 60 thousand miles.
 However, in certain instances, your brakes can wear out before the interval’s up.
 As such, it’s important to take note of the common signs of disc malfunction so you can identify any premature wear.
 In the case of bad calipers, your truck will likely pull to one side.
 If your rotors and pads wear out prematurely, you’ll notice poor braking performance and potentially hear screeching sounds if your setup has noise indicators.

-Medium and Heavy-Duty Brake Maintenance at Patriot Diesel Service
+Our Medium and Heavy-Duty Truck Brake Repair & Maintenance Services

 Patriot Diesel Service is an all-encompassing repair shop, and as such, we do brake maintenance and repair on medium and heavy duty trucks as well.
 Since heavier-duty trucks use compressed air instead of brake fluid, their brake setups tend to be more complex.
 The most common setup is drum brake style, for it matches well with compressed air.
 Whether you need your brake pads replaced, your brake adjusters calibrated, or your brake shoes repaired, you can count on Patriot Diesel Service to have your back.